techwhizvanshita/SocialPulse/README.md

 - **Future Datasets**:
   - Designed to integrate additional e-commerce platforms, social media platforms, or any other text-based review sources.

-> All current datasets are included in the `datasets/` folder.

 ---

 ## Built With